 - Size limitations.
 Staying on top of your mail and package volume is vital when you have a PO Box.
 To prevent your PO Box from overflowing, you’ll have to drive to your PO Box location on a regular basis.
 This wastes valuable time and is not feasible for many remote business owners.

 - Shopify payments.
-A PO Box is not accepted as a physical address as your business address.
-For Shopify payments you can check out TruLease, as this address is specific to opening your Shopify payments.
+A PO Box is not an acceptable physical address and cannot be used as your business address.

 PO Boxes have their advantages, but when it comes to opening your Shopify store, there’s a much better solution: A virtual mailbox.
 Virtual mailboxes can protect your privacy, increase your credibility and allow you to manage mail and packages online.
 Plus, they allow you to receive mail and packages via any courier service.